-To uncover the economic consequences of these disruptions in short-term funding markets, we use a proprietary micro-level data set from Polk automotive data from HIS Global Inc. (Polk) of all new car sales in the United States.
-Our data set matches every new car sale to its financing source (for example, auto loan or lease) and identifies the financial institution involved in the sale.
-The data, reported quarterly starting in 2002, also identify each vehicle's make and model, along with county of registration.
+To uncover the economic consequences of these disruptions in short-term funding markets, we use a proprietary micro-level data set from Polk automotive data from HIS Global (Polk) of all new car sales in the United States.
+Our data set matches every new car sale to its financing source (e.g., auto loan or lease) and identifies the financial institution involved in the sale.
+The data, reported quarterly starting in 2002, also identify each vehicle's make and model along with county of registration.
 This micro-level detailed information and its spatial nature enable us to develop an empirical identification strategy to identify how the loss of financing capacity in the shadow banking system might have affected U.S. car sales.

-Our identification strategy hinges on the notion that by the end of 2008, liquidity runs in the ABCP market and dislocations in other short-term funding markets might have curtailed the financing capacity of non-bank institutions, notably the captive financing arms of automakers.
-We show cross-sectionally that in counties in which buyers are historically more dependent on non-bank lenders for auto credit, sales of cars fell even more sharply in 2009.
-In particular, a one standard deviation increase in non-bank dependence is associated with a 1 percentage point or 0.08 standard deviation decline in the growth in new car transactions over the 2008-2009 period.
-This point estimate implies that even with the unprecedented interventions aimed at unfreezing short-term funding markets in 2008 and 2009, as well as the bailout of the U.S. automakers and their financing arms, the liquidity shock to non-bank financing capacity might explain about 31 percent of the drop in car sales in 2009 relative to 2008.
+Our identification strategy hinges on the notion that by the end of 2008, liquidity runs in the ABCP market and dislocations in other short-term funding markets might have curtailed the financing capacity of nonbank institutions, notably the captive financing arms of automakers.
+We show cross-sectionally that in counties where buyers are historically more dependent on nonbank lenders for auto credit, sales of cars fell even more sharply in 2009.
+In particular, a 1 standard deviation increase in nonbank dependence is associated with a 1 percentage point or 0.08 standard deviation decline in the growth in new car transactions over the 2008-2009 period.
+This point estimate implies that even with the unprecedented interventions aimed at unfreezing short-term funding markets in 2008 and 2009, as well as the bailout of U.S. automakers and their financing arms, the liquidity shock to nonbank financing capacity might explain about 31% of the drop in car sales in 2009 relative to 2008.

-Non-bank lenders tend to serve lower-credit-quality borrowers-the very borrowers identified as most affected by the Great Recession.
-There is compelling evidence, for example, that these borrowers suffered significantly from the collapse in house prices, reducing their demand for automobiles and other durable goods (Mian and Sufi 2014a).
+Nonbank lenders tend to serve lower-credit-quality borrowers-the very people identified as most affected by the Great Recession.
+There is compelling evidence that these borrowers suffered significantly from the collapse in house prices, reducing their demand for automobiles and other durable goods (Mian and Sufi 2014a).
 These borrowers are also more likely to have faced a reduction in their credit card limits.
-And rather than reflecting the effects of diminished captive financing caused by illiquidity in short-term funding markets, the results reported here could reflect a more general contraction in credit to riskier borrowers.
+Rather than reflecting the effects of diminished captive financing caused by illiquidity in short-term funding markets, the results reported here could reflect a more general contraction in credit to riskier borrowers.

 To address this challenge to causal inference, we show that our county-level results are robust to the inclusion of the most common proxies for household demand-house prices, household leverage, and household net worth-as well as to measures of unemployment (Mian and Sufi 2014a).
-We also find evidence of substitution: sales financed by noncaptive lenders-those financial institutions more dependent on traditional deposits for funding-actually rose during this period in counties where borrowers had a higher dependency on non-bank credit.
-The evidence on substitution from non-bank to bank financing suggests that our results are unlikely to be driven by latent demand factors; rather, they reflect a credit supply shock.
+We also find evidence of substitution: sales financed by noncaptive lenders-those financial institutions more dependent on traditional deposits for funding actually rose during this period in counties where borrowers had a higher dependency on nonbank credit.
+The evidence on substitution from nonbank to bank financing suggests that our results are unlikely to be driven by latent demand factors; rather, they reflect a credit supply shock.

 The rich data, especially the make-segment information, allow us to address other concerns about county-level omitted variables.
 Within the same make, manufacturers use different models to appeal to diverse consumers at varying price points.
-General Motors, for example, markets Chevrolets to nonluxury buyers, whereas it promotes Cadillacs to wealthier consumers.
-And the effects of the Great Recession on likely buyers of Chevrolets were probably very different than on potential buyers of Cadillacs, even for those living in the same county.
+GM, for example, markets Chevrolets to nonluxury buyers, whereas it promotes Cadillacs to wealthier consumers.
+The effects of the Great Recession on likely buyers of Chevrolets were probably very different than on potential buyers of Cadillacs, even for those living in the same county.
 We can thus use county-segment fixed effects to nonparametrically control for differences in demand within a county across different model segments.
 Our results remain unchanged.